munchlife/Brainwave-Money/README.md

 https://ieeexplore.ieee.org/document/7844990 (EEG hyperscanning study of inter-brain synchrony during cooperative competitive interaction)

-TODO: Include reference instance(s) that pegs the "charge" functions of the digital metabolism to the ionospheric ("schumann") resonances so as to provide a clearinghouse used to obtain planetarily-sound validity of information cycles by comparing the waveform of a life or cell signal with the waveform of the ionosphere resonances.

 [GET] /cell/instance/interferometer?

 Calling the biosignal-interferometer instance function of the digital metabolism registers degrees of interference associated with a specific instance of communication signaling within a cell of communication synchronizing brainwaves through cycles of interaction with digital genes.

 [GET] /cell/:id/cycle/:cycleId?attribute:chargeTotal

-A degree of constructive or destructive interference then calculates a "charge" generated during execution of signals being sent to and from life in sequences of information cycles within a cell of likeminded communication.
+A degree of constructive or destructive interference then calculates a "charge" generated during execution of signals being sent to and from life in sequences of information cycles within a purpose-oriented cell.

 INITIAL APPLICATION: IMMUNE